-This is the second post in the 4-part blog series that deep dives into best practice of property market research using the HtAG platform.
-The author is using an assumed persona of a DYI investor researching the Camden Council, NSW property market.
-If you have not yet read the first part, click here.
+This is the second post in the multi-part blog series.
+In this post we will deep dive into best practice of “suburb investability assessment” within an LGA boundary.
+The author is using an assumed persona of a DYI investor researching the Camden Council Area property market.

-Considering the input and output concerns presented in part 1, it can be said that the main ranking table is very informative and useful, however, somewhat static as it does not highlight historical ‘behaviour’ of relevant property markets in question.
+Considering the input and output concerns presented in part 1, we have established that the main ranking table is very informative and useful.
+It is, however, somewhat static as it does not highlight the full historical ‘behaviour’ of relevant property submarkets.

 The best way to explain what ‘historical behaviour of the area’ means is to highlight why having this information is useful in the first instance.
-To determine the investment grade of the particular location, I would want to know whether changes in the median value of property in the Council have been characterised with:
+To determine the ‘investability’ of a particular suburb, I need to know whether changes in the typical value of property in the relevant market had:

 - exorbitant growth and decline(s) or

 - steady, stabilised and persistent growth

 Essentially, the aim is to determine the investment stability (‘investability’) of the suburb.
 Sharp changes in prices typically highlight speculation and/or price changes resulting from inorganic demand surges (i.e. strong but short-lived).
 This is evident in some mining towns that grow and shrink alongside the mining economy.